 "Human factors refer to environmental, organisational and job factors, and human and individual characteristics, which influence behaviour at work in a way which can affect health and safety" Health and Safety Executive

-As part of a commitment to a safe environment, organizations should be accountable for educating their employees on possible work-influencing factors, such as fatigue and situation awareness, and making sure all necessary means have been exhausted to facilitate an effective run of the workplace.
-Management must take a proactive stand on this, and listen to not only the numeric indicators, but rather the human characteristics behind the incidents, rather than just the data.
+In their commitment to a safe environment, organizations should educate their employees on work-influencing factors like fatigue and situation awareness to facilitate an effective run of the workplace.
+Taking a proactive stand on this means listening to the human characteristics behind the incidents, rather than just the data.

-In movies and TV, we have seen examples of incidents caused by human factors.
-In the TV programme Breaking Bad, a plane crash was caused by a staff member being upset: he is mourning over his daughter, which leads him to give the wrong instructions to a commercial airplane causing two planes to crash mid-air.
-A Hollywood example, but an example nonetheless of how human factors can have catastrophic consequences.
+Let's look to Netflix for an example of a human factor influenced incident.
+In Breaking Bad, a plane crash is caused by a staff member's emotions: he is mourning over his daughter, leading him to give the wrong instructions to a commercial airplane causing two planes to crash mid-air.
+Human factors can have catastrophic consequences.

 The reasons behind our actions

-Risk prevention is not limited to reacting to signals; we must also understand the reasons behind our reactions.
-Digging deeper into the human mind will help us comprehend how we learn and remember, absorb new information and observe the environment, thus allowing safety initiatives to adjust to these processes accordingly.
+Risk prevention is not limited to reacting to signals; we must also understand our reactions.
+By digging deeper into the human mind, we can understand how we learn and remember, absorb new information and observe the environment.

-We first process events with our senses, which “forward” information to our short term sensory store that can hold new information for up to 1 second at a time.
+We first process events with our senses, which then “forward” information to our working memory.

-Sensation is not, however, equal to perception (the action that requires the brain to determine the meaning of the sensory signal, the event).
-We each “give” a different meaning to this sensation depending on our personal past experiences - now imagine the amount of different perceptions 100 people can have on a sole event.
+Sensation is not, however, equal to perception.
+We each “give” a different meaning to a sensation depending on our personal past experiences.
+Now, imagine the amount of different perceptions 100 people can have on a sole event.

-There may be no response after perception, but the information is learned by our working memory, which then can be further transmitted into our long-term memory.
+There could be no response after perception, but the information is learned by our working memory, which then can be further transmitted into our long-term memory.

 Working memory vs. long- term memory

-Working memory has a limited capacity and is a short time memory storage for information to be used promptly.
-However, by learning and training a subject, it's possible to transfer information from working memory to long-term memory.
+Working memory has a limited capacity - new information must be used promptly.
+It's when we learn and train in a subject it is possible to transfer information from working memory to long-term memory.

-It's not as straightforward as it sounds.
-Not all memories are remembered, particularly due to interference - when a new piece of information is input too soon leading to information being “wiped out”.
+However, it can get complicated.
+Not all memories are remembered, mainly due to interference - when a new piece of information is input too soon leading to other information being “wiped out”.
 Interference can also cause the removal of old memory if the new memory is too similar.
 A changed security code on a door is a workplace example of a new piece of information taking over an old one.

 From the initial perception, our mind finds a way to respond to the experience.
-Keeping this is mind, we can better understand the reasoning behind our workplace actions in addressing issues.
+Keeping this is mind, we can better understand our workplace actions in addressing issues.

 A very relevant example is decision-making.
 We all have to make decisions at work, requiring an understanding of new information and an analysis of old knowledge.
 In other words, we use our memory to fill in the “missing cues” of the situation.